 Railway luggage rules

-Train luggage rules are more relaxed than airline rules.
-There is no weight limit for luggage, but passengers are required to carry their own bags and board the train without assistance.
+Train luggage rules are more relaxed than airline rules but passengers are required to carry their own bags and board the train without assistance.
 Bags are stored in the luggage racks at the end of each carriage or in the overhead compartments.

 The general rule is that travellers should carry one item of luggage per passenger plus one smaller item of hand luggage.
 Some rail operators publish more specific guidelines, but they aren't strictly enforced.